-- (a) In sound waves the combined length of a compression and an adjacent rarefaction is called its wavelength. - (b) The distance between the centres of two consecutive compressions or two consecutive rarefactions is also called its wavelength. - (c) It is denoted by the Greek letter lamda λ .
+- (a) In sound waves the combined length of a compression and an adjacent rarefaction is called its wavelength. - (b) The distance between the centres of two consecutive compressions or two consecutive rarefactions is also called its wavelength. - (c) So, we can say that the minimum distance in which a sound wave repeats itself. - (d) It is denoted by the Greek letter lamda $\lambda$ .
 Its SI unit is metre.